IdanC1s2/Spacenet-Building-Detection/README.md

 ## Step 2 - Preprocess the data:
-In the end, we would like our preprocessed data to be stored as follows:
+We would like our preprocessed data to be stored as follows:

 Project Database:
 - Training Data